BlakeDeveloper/WInkCordTheme/README.md

 # WinkCord BetterDiscord Theme

 WinkCord is a nice and Winky theme for [BetterDiscord](https://betterdiscord.app).
-This includes custom backgrounds, a title change (Discord is replaced with WinkCord), a wing animated discord logo and a custom font!
+This includes custom backgrounds, a title change (Discord is replaced with WinkCord), a winking animated discord logo and a custom font!

 ![Screenshot of WinkCord theme](https://github.com/XurEmp/WInkCordTheme/blob/main/screenshot.png)